Your cheat sheet to the NSW South Coast region

 When gazing at all that sensational coastline, spare a few clicks of the camera to capture a few quirky formations.

 Dramatic Glasshouse Rocks at Surf Beach, Narooma are an icon of the town.
 Big and bold, they can be framed from endless angles.
-Nearby at Wagonga Head is Australia Rock – you’ll soon see how it got its name.
+Nearby at Wagonga Head is Australia Rock – you’ll soon see how it earned its name.

 The appropriately named Horse Head Rock at Bermagui is equally striking, while ‘neigh’-bouring Camel Rock has a thirst for Instagram love.